Jon-Varner/jmv-template/README.md

 <p>A typical component folder structure is included, as well as a Layout container and Header, Nav, Footer, TestForm, and TestApiCall components.
 Routing is set up to include a 404 error page.</p>

 <p>I set up the redux store with separate action and types files, as well as a rootReducer using combineReducers and simple proof-of-concept actions and reducers.
 The Test Form page simply demonstrates that Redux is working properly with react-router.
-The Test API Call page demonstrates an asynchronous API call using thunk and axios.
-(Note that API calls will not work from localhost.)</p>
+The Test API Call page demonstrates an asynchronous API call using thunk and axios.</p>

 <p>uuid is included because JSX element ids need to be unique.</p>